fetlang/fetlang/docs/tutorial.md

 We also don't have any equivalent to `while(true)`, so we can use `until amy is dominant towards alicia`. `Until` loops while a condition is false, and `amy is dominant towards alicia` is always false, assuming we have not used any of these two variables elsewhere.

-Why is this? `is dominant towards` is Fetlang's version of "greater than" or ">".
+Why is it always false? `is dominant towards` is Fetlang's version of "greater than" or ">".
 All fraction variables initiate to zero(and these are fractions because there is no other overload for `is dominant towards` other than `fraction/fraction`).
 Therefore, `Amy is dominant towards Alicia` equates to `0>0` which is obviously false

+We know how to print out the output.
+Just `make slave moan` with what we want as an output as the right hand operand.

 Alright, let's start converting
 ```